Tabriz: Language

-It is believed that before the gradual increase and the dominance of Azerbaijani language in the area, other Iranian languages similar to Persian were spoken in Azerbaijan and Tabriz.
+It is believed that before the gradual increase and the dominance of Azerbaijani in the area, other Iranian languages similar to Persian were spoken in Azerbaijan and Tabriz.
 The 13th-century manuscript Safina-yi Tabriz has poems in what its Tabriz-born author has called the Tabrizi language (Zabān-e-Tabrizi) which is similar to Persian.

 Religion

 After being crowned at Tabriz in 1501, Shah Ismail I announced the Twelver branch of Shia Islam as the official religion of the Safavid Empire.
 As a result of this royal order, the mostly Sunni population of Tabriz was force converted to Shiism.
 Currently, the majority of people are followers of Shia Islam.

 The city has a visible Armenian Apostolic minority who follow Christianity.
 There used to be a small Jewish community, but most of them have moved to Tehran.
 There is also a small, embattled community of the Baháʼí Faith in the city.